 The area around the Niagara Falls is packed with casinos.
 The Fallsview Casino is the most famous of them all.
 It’s loaded with games and luxurious hotel rooms.
 It also features restaurants, a gym, a swimming pool, a sauna, and more amenities.

-If you choose to spend your time elsewhere, keep in mind that online casino gaming is legal in Ontario.
+If you choose to spend your time elsewhere, remember that online casino gaming is legal in Ontario.
 You have the choice to play at one of 40+ gambling sites in the province.

 Most of them are safe and reliable.
 However, research and compare the available bonuses at different online casinos in Canada before you make your choice.
 Choose a mobile-friendly site to ensure you play slots conveniently even while in your car.
 Just don’t play while in the driver’s seat.